shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 The **Base Token Mint Address** will be your tokenAddress, and the **Quote Token Mint Address** will be what token you want your token paired to.
 I would use USDT for my example.

 Once submitted, you should have a live market that can trade the tokens.

-I did not do this for my social token as I do not want it to be traded.
+Note: I did not do this for my social token as I do not want it to be traded.

 ## Conclusion